Matteo Rizzo: 2018–2019 season: First Grand Prix medal and European bronze

-2019–2020 season
+2019–2020 season: Second Grand Prix medal

 In the summer, Rizzo trained at the Toronto Cricket, Skating & Curling Club under Brian Orser, working to acquire more quadruple jumps for the coming season.
 Rizzo began the season with two Challengers, winning bronze at the 2019 CS Lombardia Trophy and silver at the 2019 CS Ondrej Nepela Memorial.
 He attempted the quad loop in competition for the first time.

 For his first Grand Prix assignment, Rizzo competed at the 2019 Skate Canada International.
 In the short program, he placed eighth after underrotating his quadruple toe loop and falling on his combination jump.
 Despite a number of errors in the free skate, he moved up to finish in sixth place overall.
 At the 2019 Cup of China, Rizzo placed third in the short program despite falling on his triple Lutz and consequently missing his combination.
 Fourth in the free skate, he remained in third place overall and won the bronze medal.

 After winning the silver medal at the Italian Championships, Rizzo competed at the 2020 European Championships, where he placed seventh in the short program after some minor jump errors.
 Fifth in the free skate, he rose to fifth place overall but remarked that it had been "a tough season for me because it’s between the Olympics."
 Rizzo was also assigned to compete at the 2020 World Championships, but these were cancelled as a result of the coronavirus pandemic.

 2020–2021 season

 With pandemic-related travel restrictions in place, Rizzo made his season debut at the 2020 CS Nebelhorn Trophy, an event attended by only skaters training in Europe.
-Third after the short program, he was seventh in the free and ended up fifth overall.
+Third after the short program, he was seventh in the free skate and ended up fifth overall.
 Following the competition, he announced that he was parting ways with longtime coach Franca Bianconi.
-On October 20, Rizzo announced on Instagram that he had relocated his training base to Egna, Italy, to train under coach Lorenzo Magri.
+On 20 October, Rizzo announced on Instagram that he had relocated his training base to Egna, Italy, to train under coach Lorenzo Magri.
 He was assigned to compete at the 2020 Internationaux de France, but this event was cancelled due to the pandemic.

 After taking the silver medal at the Italian championships, Rizzo was assigned to compete at the 2021 World Championships in Stockholm, where he placed eleventh.
 Rizzo and Grassl's placements qualified two berths for Italian men at the 2022 Winter Olympics in Beijing.
 They were both subsequently named to the Italian team for the 2021 World Team Trophy.
 He announced on April 11 that he had been unable to leave Italy for the event location in Osaka, and therefore withdrew from participation.
 He subsequently stated that he had withdrawn after a positive COVID-19 test.